lxqt/lxqt_wallet/README.md

 ===========

-This projects seeks to create a secure storage of sensitive information that can be represented in key-pair values without creating dependencies on kde with its kwallet secure storage facilities or gnome with its gnome-keyring storage facilities.
+This projects seeks to create a secure storage of sensitive information that can be represented in key-pair values without creating dependencies on kde with its kwallet secure storage facilities or gnome with its gnome-keyring secure storage facilities.

 The project is divided into two parts.